drewgingerich/homelab/media-server/docs/decisions/DRAFT-create-zfs-pool-with-mirror-vdevs.md

 ### Flexibility

-Storage needs grow over time, while storage gets cheaper over time[^10].
+Storage needs grow over time, while storage gets cheaper over time].
 Fiscally it makes sense roughly meet current storage needs now, and expand storage when needed.
 I want my ZFS pool layout to be flexible about how it can grow.